L-Goncalves/discord-bot-boosting/README.md

-# Hi, I'm Kabir! 👋

-I'm a Discord Bot Developer and here is mine bot handler

 ## Installation | How to use the Handler

 1. Clone this repository.
 2. Fill in the required details in **`settings/config.js`**.
 3. Run `npm install` to install dependencies.
-4. Start the bot with `node index.js`.
+4. Start the bot with `npm start`.
+5. For Development you can also do `npm run dev`.

 ### _Modify - config.js_